Requires Enterprise plan. Contact sales for access.

 I removed someone from a group but they still have access.
 Why?

-They might be in another group with access, included in “Everyone in Organization” access, or they’re an organization administrator.
+They might have direct user access, be in another group with access, be included in “Everyone in Organization” access, or be an organization administrator.

 I can't create or edit groups.
 What do I need?